 Trend #5.
 Fostering Diversity & Inclusion at Events

 Considering diversity and inclusion within events has become increasingly important in the events industry.
-The 2023 Global Meetings & Events Forecast highlights this significance, revealing that 80% of event attendees consider diversity and inclusion initiatives as crucial factors when choosing which events to attend.
+The 2026 Global Meetings & Events Forecast highlights this significance, revealing that 67% of event professionals said that inclusion and culture considerations are now part of event planning best practice.
 Creating diverse and inclusive events involves various aspects, including ensuring venue accessibility for people with disabilities, employing well-trained event staff with cultural awareness, and incorporating assistive technology to accommodate diverse needs.

 How to make the most of this trend: